renovate-bot/cloudspannerecosystem-_-spanner-migration-example/README.md

-# spanner-migration-example
+# PostgreSQL to Spanner Migration Example

-Application to exemplify migration from a PostgreSQL database to Spanner (using the PostgreSQL dialect)
+Application to exemplify migration from a PostgreSQL database to Spanner (using the PostgreSQL dialect).